Riqky/portfolio/_pages/plan.md

 1. -M: Own one of the active Linux based machines in Hack the Box and create a write-up of it.

+    This can be done with the VPN-environment of Hack The Box and my own virtual environment.

 2. -M: Own one of the active Windows based machines in Hack the Box and create a write-up of it.

+    This can be done with the VPN-environment of Hack The Box and my own virtual environment.

 3. -M: Set up and perform a pen-test on an (early version of a potentially shippable) product of one of the cyber security R&D project.